robertjoosten/unity-another-auto-rigger/README.md

 ## Runtime Helper
 The runtime helper setup contains 2 different scripts.
-The helper joints are used to preserve volume in areas like the hips, knee, wrist, elbow etc.
+The helper joints are used to preserve volume in areas like the hips, knee, wrist, elbow etc. The helper translate script will preserve volume by translating the joint based on rotational values and the helper aim joint will preserve volume aiming its joint towards a target.
+The aim joint is a child of the translate joint.

 <p align="center">
 <img src="Examples/runtimeHelper.gif" alt="Runtime Helper Example"><br>